 This is the first time in the history of the health and nursing system in Israel that cameras are installed inside each of the residential rooms in an old-age home, and there is a regular, continuous monitoring of the landscape.

-In the surveillance-command center room, which has recently been fully operational, 250 cameras are being monitored; about 100 cameras in all the rooms in the ‘Amal Nursing Home, Tiberia,’ and approximately 150 cameras in the public areas, such as the dining room, entrances and corridors, in the ‘Amal Nursing Home, Tiberia,’ ‘Amal Hasharon,’ Ra’anana and ‘Amal Ma’ale Adumim.’
+In the surveillance-command center room, which has recently been fully operational, 250 cameras are being monitored.
+About 100 cameras in all the rooms in the ‘Amal Nursing Home, Tiberia,’ and approximately 150 cameras in the public areas.
+These areas include the dining room, entrances and corridors, in the ‘Amal Nursing Home, Tiberia,’ ‘Amal Hasharon,’ Ra’anana and ‘Amal Ma’ale Adumim.’

 By the end of 2018, the network plans to install cameras in about 600 rooms in the three nursing homes, this already in addition to 400 cameras to be installed in the public areas of these hospitals.
 Approximately 1,300 elderly people are hospitalized in all of “Amal and Beyond” chain nursing homes.